Skip to main content

 independent research steps

-• The UK-Undergraduate Research Program facilitates entry of new students into research labs and offers opportunities for seminars and discussions among participating students.
+• The UK Office of Undergraduate Research facilitates entry of new students into research labs and offers opportunities for seminars and discussions among participating students.
 UK-URP is an excellent way to get into basic research nearly as soon as you arrive on campus.

-If additional information is needed about any of these opportunites, please contact us via the biology resource email, biology@uky.edu and we will get back to you as soon as we can.
+If additional information is needed about any of these opportunities, please contact us via the biology resource email, biology@uky.edu and we will get back to you as soon as we can.